jan-cieslik/cancer_informatics/docs/learning_R/project.md

 ![workspace_3](./Images/workspace_3.png)

 You can now create scripts and save data in this folder.
-When using a file from this folder, you don't give R the whole directory but simply start within the working directory.
+When using a file from this folder, you don't give R the whole directory but simply start within the working directory (relative path).
-For example, instead of using "documents/r/data.csv", you can use "data.csv" if "r" is your working directory.
+For example, instead of using an absolute path like `C:/.../documents/r_project/data.csv`, you can use `data.csv` if `r_project` is your working directory.

-It is possible to create several R-projects for several different topics, so you can easily keep an overview over you scripts and data.
+It is possible to create several R-projects, so you can easily keep an overview over you scripts and data.